Note: I do not pound my sauerkraut!

 As lactic acid bacteria start to produce slowly lactic acid, this becomes even worse for other bacteria types, as generally bacteria hate acid.
 Of course lactic acid bacteria are not bothered by moderate amounts of acid at all.
 This combination of salt and increasing amount of acid inhibits growth of other bacteria and makes sauerkraut more stable as the fermentation advances.

 Absence of Oxygen.
-When container as packed with cabbage all microorganisms start to compete for food.
+When the container is packed with cabbage, all microorganisms start to compete for food.
 Salt inhibits some of them, but many others need oxygen to survive, for example molds.
-Eliminating oxygen is accomplished by a few methods:

 Eliminating oxygen prevents Vitamin C from oxidizing and losing its strength.

-Fermented sauerkraut exhibits pH at around 3.5 and will keep in cool conditions for a very long time, as long as this pH level is maintained.
+Fermented sauerkraut’s pH is around 3.5 and will keep in cool conditions for a very long time, as long as this pH level is maintained.

-Cabbage should contain up to 3.5% sugar.
-The sweeter raw cabbage is the better sauerkraut will be obtained.
+- The sweeter raw cabbage is, the better sauerkraut will be obtained.

 Keep the fermentation temperature below 80° F (27° C).
 For best quality sauerkraut, maintain fermentation temperature at around 65° F (18° C).